thesadru/genshin.py/docs/wish_history.md

 ## Optimizations

-You may start from any point in the iterator as long as you know the id of the previous item.
+You may start from any point in the paginator as long as you know the id of the previous item.
 ```py
 async for wish in client.wish_history(limit=20):
     print(wish)